-BRAM VAN VELDE (1895 – 1981) was a Dutch painter artist, famous for his abstract, often colored abstract painting style.
-A huge inspiration was the painting art of Matisse; mainly Matisse’s still life’s inspired Van Velde in the 1930’s… Van Velde worked and lived most of his life time in France; his art resides somewhere between abstract expressionism and surrealism; in the 1960s it evolved into an expressive and colorful abstract art, intuitively created.
-At the bottom art links for more biography facts about Bram van Velde and his abstract painting art, with some useful art links.
-When you enjoy his quotes, please share them on Facebook, Google +1 or Twitter; – the editor.
+Bram van Velde (1895 – 1981), his quotes on painting.
+Bram van Velde was a Dutch painter artist living mainly in France and famous for his abstract, often colored abstract painting style.
+A huge inspiration was the painting art of Matisse; mainly Matisse’s still life’s inspired Van Velde in the 1930’s… Van Velde worked and lived most of his life time in France, Paris where he got connected with the writer Samuel Beckett.
+His painting art resides somewhere between abstract expressionism, Ecole de Paris and Surrealism; in the 1960s it evolved into an expressive and colorful abstract art, intuitively created.
+At the bottom art links for biography facts about Bram van Velde and his abstract painting art, with some useful art links. – the editor.

 - Part of your work feels as clear, it gives you a sense of liberation or beauty and you recognize it as necessary pavements.
 You are thus in a sense ready.
 In the other part of your work this is not the case.
 Therein is the hidden development, which is the true essence of art… …the higher purpose, the pursuit forward that art automatically calls.
 The unclear part of your work needs to progress [stopping is no option, is no life, no art] and it is clear when by working with head and heart, the real step forward has been achieved.

 * Bram van Velde, source of artist quotes on art & life: letter to B. Kramers, 1926, as quoted in ‘Bram van Velde, A Tribute’, Municipal Museum De Lakenhal Leiden, Municipal Museum Schiedam, Museum de Wieger, Deurne 1994, p.
-18 (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some biography facts below)
+18. (Dutch painter, famous for his abstract colored paintings in a expressive abstract style; some art links & biography facts at the bottom)

 - About Van Gogh… …a man who is on fire, a torch.
 His sincerity is absolute.
 His best painting is the grain field where he kills himself.
 There we find ourselves at the border of the art of painting.
 We cannot go further.